nrkno/core-components/packages/core-dialog/core-dialog.md

 // Initialize a specific component or multiple components coreDialog(String|Element|Elements, { // Accepts a selector string, NodeList, Element or array of Elements
   open: null,                         // Defaults to true if open is set, otherwise false.
 Use true|false to force open state
+  strict: true|false,                 // Defaults to false.
+If set to true the dialog will not close on ESC-key nor on click on backdrop
   label: ''                           // Defaults to aria-label if set or an empty string.
 Should be implemented in order for the dialog to have a label readable by screen readers
 })